EuroTUG/eurotug.github.io/index.md

 | 14:00 | Roundtable discussion | | all participants |
 | 15:00 | End | | |

-Optional add-on: Kokkos experts will be available until 17:30 to answer individual questions.
+**Optional add-on**: Kokkos experts will be available until 17:30 to answer individual questions.

 ## Venue & Accommodation